carbonblack/cbc-binary-toolkit/README.md

 ### Running Binary Analysis tool

 The cbc-binary-analysis tool provides out-of-the-box builtin resources for processing binaries and managing the analysis results.
+For more information see the [User Guide](https://github.com/carbonblack/cbc-binary-toolkit/wiki/User-Guide) wiki page.

 ```
 usage: cbc-binary-analysis [-h] [-c CONFIG]